Shreneek/weather-app/README.md

    <li>Input a city name in the provided form.</li>
    <li>Click the submit button or hit enter from keyboard.</li>
    <li>Weather information for the city will be displayed, including temperature, humidity, and weather conditions.</li>
+   <li>Users can click on the button to change the Temperature degree.</li>
 </ul>

 ### Live Demo